Zeyneb N. Kaya

 Education.

-Computer Science (AI)
+Computer Science (AI) /

-Relevant Coursework: Deep NLP; Deep RL; Probability & Stochastic Differential Equations; AI & Language; AI for Reasoning; Statistical Mechanics for Computation
+Relevant Coursework: Deep NLP; Deep RL; Probability & Stochastic Differential Equations; AI & Language; AI for Reasoning; Statistical Mechanics for Computation and Learning.

 Dual Enrollment: Differential Equations, Linear Algebra, Multivariable Calculus, Cultural Anthropology